Henry Morgenthau Jr.: Early life and education

 Henry Morgenthau Jr. was born into a prominent Jewish family in New York City, the son of Josephine (née Sykes) and Henry Morgenthau Sr., a real estate mogul and diplomat.
-His parents were born in Germany.
-He had three sisters.
+His parents were born in Germany, and he had three sisters.
 He attended Phillips Exeter Academy, later transferring to the Dwight School.
-And though he never earned a high school diploma, he studied architecture and agriculture at Cornell University.
-However, struggling to concentrate and read, he twice left school and also never received a college degree.
+Although he never earned a high school diploma, he studied architecture and agriculture at Cornell University.
+However, because he struggled to concentrate and read, he left school twice and never earned a college degree.
 In 1913, he met and became friends with Franklin and Eleanor Roosevelt.
 He operated a farm named Fishkill Farms near the Roosevelt estate in upstate New York, specializing, like FDR, in growing Christmas trees.
 He was concerned about distress among farmers, who comprised over a fourth of the population.
 In 1922, he took over the American Agriculturalist magazine, making it a voice for reclamation, conservation, and scientific farming.
 In 1929, Roosevelt, as Governor of New York, appointed him chair of the New York State Agricultural Advisory Committee and to the state Conservation Commission.